Saturday, September 24, 2011

 Dr. Frank Whittaker shook his head.
-"Four months, five maybe?
-Get your affairs in order, Harrison.
-I am sorry.
+"Four months, five at the most?
+I am sorry, Harrison.
+You should get your affairs in order.
 If there was anything else I could do, you know I would."

 They slowly made their way to the limo, and Dennis told the driver to take Mr. Weaver home.

 When Harrison got home, he did something that he hadn't done in a very long time.
 He dug through the back of his closet and found his old, worn jeans and an older flannel shirt.
-He had spent so many years in suits, that putting on this old outfit felt like a comfortable old friend – like coming home.
+He had spent so many years in suits that putting on this old outfit felt like a comfortable old friend – like coming home.
 Then he sat down on the edge of his bed and looked around.
-He thought, maybe, he should cry – show some emotion.
-But, he just felt empty.
+He thought, maybe, he should cry or show some emotion.
+But he just felt empty.

 He slowly walked back down to the front door and called for his driver.

-Bobby was happily strolling alongside one of his favorite rivers to fish.
-He was carrying his fishing gear, a lantern and was whistling a tune.
+Bobby was happily strolling alongside one of his favorite rivers to fish in.
+He was carrying his fishing gear and a lantern while whistling a tune.
 Now that the sun was starting to set, there was a chill in the air, especially this deep in the woods.
 He was glad he thought to grab his sweatshirt.

-"Um, excuse me, Sir, hello."
-Bobby greeted him.
+"Um, excuse me, sir, hello," Bobby said.
 "I'm Bobby.
-I was planning on doing a little catfishing here, tonight.
-Will that bother you?"
+I was planning on doing a little cat-fishing here tonight.
+Would that bother you?"

-Harrison startled.
+Harrison was startled.
 He had been lost in thought and hadn't heard Bobby approaching.
-He looked back at the young man.
-He noticed the bright blue-green eyes, the shock of dark hair hanging down over his eyes, and the shy demeanor.
+He looked back at the young man, noticing the shock of dark hair hanging down over his bright blue-green eyes, and the shy demeanor.
 "No, no, Son.
 Come have a seat.
 I wouldn't mind a little company."
-As he said it, he realized that it was true.
+As he answered, he realized that it was true.

 Bobby rolled a fallen log over to the water's edge.
-He baited his hook and threw the line in.
+He wound a worm on the hook and threw the line in.

 "So, you like catfish, do you?"
 Harrison asked.

-Bobby couldn't imagine the hard times this man must have suffered, but he surely wasn't happy with his present situation.
+Bobby couldn't imagine the hard times this man must have suffered, but the old guy surely wasn't happy with his present situation.
 "I'd be glad to catch a few for you, Sir.
-I'm sorry, what's your name?"
+I'm sorry; what's your name?"

 Bobby smiled.
-How could he let the old guy down.
-He scooted off to find some kindling and get a little fire together.
-The two men spent the next three hours sitting there, sometimes talking quietly, and sometimes just enjoying the quiet of the woods and river.
-They cooked three catfish, and Bobby even tried a little, and declared it "not as bad as he figured it would be", which drew a hearty laugh from Harry.
+How could he let the old guy down?
+He scooted off to find some kindling and got a little fire together.
+The two men spent the next three hours sitting there, sometimes talking quietly and sometimes just enjoying the quiet of the woods and river.
+They cooked three catfish, and Bobby even tried a little and declared it "not as bad as he figured it would be," which drew a hearty laugh from Harry.